Take your nursing skills and your career to the next level with our Master of Science in Nursing: Family Nurse Practitioner

 Upon completion of the program, you will be prepared to practice in the primary care role in urban, suburban, rural and underserved areas, choose to teach in nursing schools or continue your higher education.

 Family nurse practitioners are critical in meeting the primary care needs of rural and/or underserved populations in this country.
-Family nurse practitioners typically earn $75,000 and up to six figures annually.
+Family nurse practitioners typically earn $85,000 – $110,000 annually.

 Clinical experiences are in a wide variety of ambulatory and community rural and medically underserved health care settings appropriate to the family nurse practitioner track.